 arrange(state, date)

-We use the group_by() function to calculate totals for each state, then create a new variable called pd_cases, which represents the number of cases in the previous day (we can use the lag() function to assign data to this variable) 1.
-Some days do not have cases counts for the previous day, so in these cases, we set the value to 0 using the replace_na() function 2.Finally, we create a new variable called daily_cases 3.
-To set the value of this variable, we use the case_when() function to create a condition: If the cases variable (which holds the cases on that day) is greater than the pd_cases variable (which holds cases from one day prior), then daily_cases is equal to cases minus pd_cases.
-Otherwise, we set daily_cases to be equal to 0.Because we grouped the data by state at the beginning, we must now remove this grouping using the ungroup() function before arranging our data by state and date 4.
-Now take a look at the covid_cases data frame we created:
+The group_by() function calculates totals for each state, then creates a new variable called pd_cases, which represents the number of cases in the previous day (the lag() function is used to assign data to this variable) 1.
+Some days don’t have case counts for the previous day, so you set this value to 0 using the replace_na() function 2.

+Next, this code creates a new variable called daily_cases 3.
+To set the value of this variable, you use the case_when() function to create a condition: if the cases variable (which holds the cases on that day) is greater than the pd_cases variable (which holds cases from one day prior), then daily_cases is equal to cases minus pd_cases.
+Otherwise, you set daily_cases to be equal to 0.

+Finally, because you grouped the data by state at the beginning of the code, now you need to remove this grouping using the ungroup() function before arranging the data by state and date 4.

+Here’s the resulting the covid_cases data frame:

 #> # A tibble: 56,006 × 6

 #> date state cases deaths pd_cases daily_cases